KittyPBoxx/GBAXG/README.md

 - Bike everywhere dosn't work for the ladders in Fortree or Pacifidlog
 - E4 rooms sometimes make you walk into the void if entered from the top
 - Minor graphical glitches in Emerald e.g (reflection colours, rival batle sprites, exclamation mark colour)
-- There's a random guy in Azalea (and a route connector) who looks like Red and the game crashes if you speak to him...

 ---